Inventory Control for Spectrally Positive Levy Demand Processes: Numerical Results

 \subsection{Results}

 For the case $K > 0$, the first step is to obtain the pair $(s^*,S^*)$ as in Proposition \ref{proposition_existence_minimizer}.
-As is discussed in Section \ref{section_existence}, starting at $s = a_0$ and as we decrease the value of $s$, we arrive at the desired $(s^*,S^*)$ that makes the function $\mathcal{G}(s^*,\cdot)$ tangent to the $x$-axis at $S^*$.
+As is discussed in Section \ref{section_existence}, starting at $s = a_0$ and as we decrease the value of $s$, we arrive at the desired $(s^*,S^*)$ that makes the function $\mathcal{G}(s^*,\cdot)$ tangent to the x-axis at $S^*$.
 Figure \ref{figure_G_H} plots $\mathcal{G}(s,\cdot)$ and $\mathcal{H}(s,\cdot)$ for $s=a_0, (a_0+s^*)/2, s^*, -a_0/2+3s^*/2, -a_0+2s^*$.
 The lines in red correspond to the desired curve; the starting point becomes $s^*$ and the point touching zero becomes $S^*$.
 Here we assume $C=K=10$.
 As it turns out, $ \mathcal{H}(s,\cdot)$ appears to be strictly convex in this example.
 Moreover, as is already clear analytically, it starts at zero (for the unbounded variation case) or below zero (for the bounded variation case).
-Hence $\mathcal{G}(s,\cdot)$ has a unique global minimum over $S \in [s,\infty)$, which also appears to be increasing in $s$.
-Hence, we applied a bisection method to obtain $s^*$ and $S^*$.
+Hence $\mathcal{G}(s,\cdot)$ has a unique global minimum over $S \in [s,\infty)$, which is confirmed to be increasing in $s$ (see the item (1) in the discussion following Lemma \ref{lemma_G_fancy}).
+Hence, we apply a bisection method to obtain $s^*$ and $S^*$.

-With $(s^*,S^*)$ computed instantaneously using the technique addressed above, the value function is calculated using \eqref{v_tilde_optimal_tilde}.
-In Figure \ref{value_function_proportional}, we first plot it against the initial value $x$ for the proportional cost $C=30,20,10,5,1,0$ with the common fixed cost $K=10$.
-The plus signs indicate $(s^*, v_{s^*,S^*}(s^*))$ and $(S^*, v_{s^*,S^*}(S^*))$ for each choice of $C$.
+With $(s^*,S^*)$ computed instantaneously using the technique addressed above, the value function is computed using \eqref{v_tilde_optimal_tilde}.
+In Figure \ref{value_function_proportional}, we first plot it against the initial value $x$ for the unit proportional cost $C=30,20,10,5,1,0$ with the common fixed cost $K=10$.
+The triangle signs indicate the points $(s^*, v_{s^*,S^*}(s^*))$ and $(S^*, v_{s^*,S^*}(S^*))$ for each choice of $C$.
 It can be confirmed that the value function is increasing in $C$ uniformly in $x \in \R$.
 Moreover, $s^*$ tends to increase as $C$ decreases.
 This is consistent with our intuition that one is more eager to replenish as the ordering cost decreases.
 We also see in this plot that $S^*$ also tends to increase as $C$ decreases.